-Cecil Sharp House now has step-free access for visitors in wheelchairs, following the recent installation of a lift.
-The lift can be accessed from the car park on the Gloucester Avenue Gate side of the building and serves all floors of the building.
+Cecil Sharp House has step-free access for visitors in wheelchairs via our lift.
+The lift can be accessed from the car park on the Gloucester Avenue gate side of the building and serves all floors.

 There are 11 steps leading to the main entrance from the car park.